 You may be wondering “What can I do to extend unemployment in New Mexico?” if your benefits are running out.
-Extension programs are only leveraged when unemployment rates reach high levels across the country, and are available only when the government deems them necessary.
+Extension programs are only available when unemployment rates reach high levels across the country or state or when the government deems them necessary.

 Continue reading to learn more about the following topics: